Available Cascade County 4-H Clubs

-- Meet the second Tuesday of each month, 6:30 p.m. at Wedsworth Hall, 13 Front Street South, Cascade
+- Meet the second Tuesday of each month, 6:30 p.m. at Wadsworth Hall, 13 Front Street South, Cascade

 - Club Organizational Leader, Shantel Herman

-- Meet the second Sunday of each month, 4:00 p.m. at the Fort Shaw Community Center, Fort Shaw
+- Meet the second Sunday of each month, 4:00 p.m. at the Simms High School

 - Members must attend a minimum of five meetings and one community service event.
 Write down three project goals on record books; Horse & Livestock Project focused, but all project interest is welcome

 - Meet the first Monday of each month, 7:00 p.m. at the Extension office